 If you are Māori and enrolling for the first time, you will need to choose whether you want to be on the Māori roll or general roll.

-If you are on the Māori roll, you will vote for a candidate in the Māori electorate you live in.
+In parliamentary elections, if you are on the Māori roll, you will vote for a candidate in the Māori electorate you live in.
 If you are on the general roll, you will vote for a candidate in the general electorate you live in.